An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: Funding

-We would like to thank all the members of the GTEx consortium.
-The Genotype-Tissue Expression (GTEx) Project was supported by the Common Fund of the Office of the Director of the National Institutes of Health.
-This work was funded in part by National Institute of Health grants R01 MH090936 and MH101819-0, and by National Science Foundation grants DMS 0907177 and DMS-1310002 }\fi
+This work was funded in part by National Institute of Health (NIH) grants R01 MH090936 and MH101819-0, National Science Foundation (NSF) grants DMS 0907177 and DMS 1310002, and Environmental Protection Agency (EPA) grant STAR RD83580201.